jandie1505/CloudPermissionWhitelist/README.md

 The command permissions are listed at the command section.

 Users with the * permission usually also have permission to join all task's services.
+## Version support for lower versions
+Officially, only 1.13 and higher is supported.
+If the plugin is needed for a lower Minecraft version, open the JAR archive with e.g. 7-zip and set the api-version item in the plugin.yml file to the desired version.
+However, this is not supported and errors may occur.
 ## Bugs
 Create an issue on GitHub instead of writing a bad review.